wookie-fatcat/agility/README.md

 actually rather addictive!

+## Using Agility with Other Tariffs

+Agility isn't restricted to using the Octopus Agile Tariff.
+You can quickly and easily define within Agility a *custom tariff* which is then used as if it was the Agile tariff by Agility.
+When used in this way, you aren't restricted to Octopus tariffs: most tariffs from any supplier can be used, though of course it only makes sense to use Agility with tariffs that have a mixture of cheap and more expensive time periods each day.

+Agility will manage when and how much electricity you purchase each day based on its calculations of:

+- the amount of energy you would be expected to use throughout each day
+- the amount of solar power you are expected to generate that day (assuming you have solar panels)
+- the current level of charge in your batteries.

+Agility will aim to buy what you need at the cheapest times of your tariff, but may, sometimes, require topping up your batteries at more expensive times.
+Agility will never attempt to charge your batteries duing the 4pm-7pm peak times.

 ## How Much Does Agility Cost?

 Nothing!
 I've made it available free of charge as what's known as an Open Source product.